Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 In such scenarios, rapid control response is essential for test safety.
 Overlap processing enables the control system to detect and respond to changing resonance behavior before excessive stress accumulates in the test article.

-When Overlap Processing Provides Less Benefit
+When Overlap Processing May Be Less Critical

-Overlap processing provides diminishing returns in certain situations:
+FFT overlap processing provides diminishing returns in certain situations:

 - High-frequency testing: When testing at frequencies above several hundred Hz with moderate resolution requirements, FFT frame durations are naturally short (tens to hundreds of milliseconds), and control loop response is already rapid.